NURSING (BSN) (51.3801)

 Bachelor of Science in Nursing Program Mission

 The mission of the program is “to prepare the graduates to become licensed registered nurses and to provide safe and compassionate nursing care.
-The program will enable graduates to obtain entry-level positions and to be qualified to provide direct care to individuals and families in a variety of care settings.”
+The program will enable graduates to obtain entry level positions and to be qualified to provide direct care to individuals and families in a variety of care settings.”

-The mission of Florida National University ties in with the philosophy that devotes itself to the cause of education by:
+The mission of Florida National University ties in with its philosophy that devotes itself to the cause of education by: